 You can apply in one of two ways:

 - Connect with the financial aid counselor at your local CCV academic center, or

 Awarding is made on a case-by-case basis.
 For the Spring and Summer 2020

-semesters, the maximum award amount per student is $1,500.
-For the Fall 2020 semester, the maximum award amount per student is $750.
-Students are only eligible for up to two semesters maximum.
+semesters, the maximum award amount per student was $1,500.
+For the Fall 2020 semester, the maximum award amount per student was $750.
+For the Spring 2021 semester, the maximum award amount per student is $1,000.

 Unfortunately, aid is limited and will be awarded on a first-come, first-served basis.
-Students seeking funding based on enrollment in the Spring 2020 semester will be accepted through July 1, 2020.
-There is no deadline for Summer 2020 and Fall 2020 applicants.
+Students seeking funding based on enrollment in the Spring 2020 semester were accepted through July 1, 2020.
+For the Summer 2020 semester, the deadline was August 16, 2020.
+For the Fall 2020 semester, the the deadline was December 31, 2020.
+There is no deadline for Spring 2021 funding.

 Once you submit your request, you will receive an email notification and next steps within 1-2 business days.
 Aid is sent to you within a week of your request either via check or electronically if you have set up direct deposit to your bank account.

 How do I know I’m eligible for federal financial aid?